-• url (str) - the URL of this request

-If the URL is invalid, a ValueError exception is raised.

-- callback (collections.abc.Callable) the function that will be called with the response of this request (once it's downloaded) as its first parameter.
+- url (string) the URL of this request - If the URL is invalid, a ValueError exception is raised. - callback (callable) the function that will be called with the response of this request (once it's downloaded) as its first parameter.
 For more information see Passing additional data to callback functions below.
 If a Request doesn't specify a callback, the spider's parse() method will be used.
-Note that if exceptions are raised during processing, errback is called instead. - method (str) the HTTP method of this request.
-Defaults to 'GET'. - meta (dict) the initial values for the Request. meta attribute.
-If given, the dict passed in this parameter will be shallow copied. - body (bytes or str) the request body.
-If a string is passed, then it's encoded as bytes using the encoding passed (which defaults to utf-8).
-If body is not given, an empty bytes object is stored.
-Regardless of the type of this argument, the final value stored will be a bytes object (never a string or None). - headers (dict) the headers of this request.
-The dict values can be strings (for single valued headers) or lists (for multi-valued headers).
-If None is passed as value, the HTTP header will not be sent at all.
+Note that if exceptions are raised during processing, errback is called instead. - method (string) the HTTP method of this request.
+Defaults to 'GET'. - meta(dict) the initial values for the Request. meta attribute.
+If given, the dict passed in this parameter will be shallow copied. - body (str or unicode) the request body.
+If a unicode is passed, then it's encoded to str using the encoding passed (which defaults to utf-8).
+If body is not given, an empty string is stored.
+Regardless of the type of this argument, the final value stored will be a str (never unicode or None).